 Conrad Mansion Museum

-Between Whitefish Mountain Resort and scenic Flathead Lake, you’ll find Kalispell, a bustling community with notable Old West charm.
-Visit the Conrad Mansion Museum to see what pioneer luxury living was like at its finest.
-Open year-round, you can learn about the Conrad family’s contributions to the region from a docent or on your own self-guided tour.
+In Kalispell, visit the Conrad Mansion Museum to see what pioneer luxury living was like.
+Open year-round, you can learn about the Conrad family’s contributions to the region from a docent or on a self-guided tour.
 View all 26 rooms, unchanged since architect Kirtland Cutter designed the mansion in 1895.

 Northwest Montana History Museum

-Formerly home to the historic Central School, the Northwest Montana History Museum carries on its educational tradition by preserving and presenting stories from the Flathead Valley’s history.
+Formerly home to the historic Central School, the Northwest Montana History Museum carries on its educational tradition by preserving and presenting stories of Flathead Valley history.
 Learn about the building’s nearly 100 years as a center for learning, the founding residents who shaped the future of Kalispell and the trials of each harrowing day in the life of a logger in the late 1800s.

 Historical Museum at Fort Missoula

-In the buzzing cultural hub of Missoula, take a moment to learn about the area’s past at the Historical Museum of Fort Missoula.
+In Missoula, take a moment to learn about the area’s past at the Historical Museum of Fort Missoula.
 Located at the core of historic Fort Missoula, the museum features more than 20 historical structures on 32 walkable acres.
 Inside, view over 40,000 historical objects, including photographs, correspondence and other artifacts that tell the story of Missoula’s captivating history.

 Missoula Art Museum

-At the Missoula Art Museum, you’ll find diverse and thought-provoking contemporary art at this exceptional attraction in the heart of Missoula’s downtown.
+At the Missoula Art Museum, find diverse and thought-provoking contemporary art in the heart of Missoula’s downtown.
 Walk through eight exhibition spaces, as well as the outdoor Art Park, and view contemporary works by American Indian artists in the museum’s permanent gallery of Contemporary American Indian Art.
 Bring your family and friends—admission is always free.

-The works of contemporary Montana artists are on display at Missoula Art Museum.
-Photo: MOTBD
+The works of contemporary Montana artists are on display at the Missoula Art Museum.
+Photo: VisitMT

 Museum of Mountain Flying

-From its beginnings as an old “boneyard,” the Museum of Mountain Flying now boasts an 18,500 square foot hangar filled with aircraft and artifacts to excite any aviation enthusiast.
+The Museum of Mountain Flying offers an 18,500-square-foot hangar filled with aircraft and artifacts to excite any aviation enthusiast.
 Stop to learn more about the region’s mountain-flying history; see the original DC-3 flown in the tragic Mann Gulch Fire; and learn the legends, lore and legacy of pilots from the Rocky Mountain West.

 Montana Museum of Art + Culture

-Housed at the University of Montana, the Montana Museum of Art and Culture explores exciting local, regional and global themes and is designated as both a state and a university museum.
-Currently featuring the “Movement: Graphics and the Olympic Games” exhibition, you can also view works in numerous buildings around the campus, as well as exterior artworks.
+Housed at the University of Montana, the Montana Museum of Art and Culture explores local, regional and global themes and is designated as both a state and a university museum.
+With rotating exhibits as well as exhibits of the permanent collection, you can also view works in numerous buildings around the campus, as well as exterior artworks.
+Docent-led tours are available.
 While you’re there, stop by the student-run University Center Gallery.

 Consider embarking on a park-to-park cultural adventure to discover some of the West’s most captivating museums on a Glaciers to Geysers museum tour.
-Start at Glacier National Park, head to nearby Whitefish, Kalispell and Missoula, stopping along the way to experience engrossing exhibits and soak up historical tidbits before making your way on to Yellowstone National Park.
+Start at Glacier National Park and head to Whitefish, Kalispell and Missoula, stopping along the way to experience engrossing exhibits and soak up historical tidbits before making your way to Yellowstone National Park.
 Find itineraries, cultural hot spots and resources for traveling between Glacier and Yellowstone national parks at glacierstogeysers.com.

-Related: Arts and Culture, Charlo, Flathead Corridor, Indoor Fun, Kalispell, Missoula, Montana, Museums, Polson, St. Ignatius, Vacation, Wildlife
+Related: American Indian, Arts and Culture, Charlo, Flathead Corridor, Indoor Fun, Kalispell, Missoula, Montana, Museums, Polson, St. Ignatius, Vacation, Wildlife

 Comments